satyanarayana8055/Crypto-Price-Prediction/README.md

 8. Set Up PostgreSQL
 sudo -i -u postgres
 psql
-create user crypto_user with passsword '1234';
+-- Create user
-create database crypto_db;
+CREATE USER api_user WITH PASSWORD '1234';

-create database airflow_db;
+-- (Optional) Create a database and grant privileges CREATE DATABASE api_db OWNER api_user;
-grant all privileges on database crypto_db, airflow_db to crypto_user;
+GRANT ALL PRIVILEGES ON DATABASE api_db TO api_user;

 9. but as real world project we no need to create any db in local system we have to crate docker images for every data storage how we can find the data in db first we have to execuite the image of the db